Dunwiddie History, Family Crest & Coats of Arms

 The surname Dunwiddie was first found in Dumfriesshire at Dinwoodie in the parish of Applegarth where one of the first records of the name was Sir Alan de Dunwidi was listed as seneschal (a royal officer in charge of justice) of Annandale in the first quarter of the thirteenth century.
 Adam de Dunwidie witnessed a claim of lands (c.
 1194-1214.)
 Years later, Alan Dinwoodie rendered homage in 1296 to King Edward I of England on his brief conquest of Scotland.

-Important Dates for the Dunwiddie family
+Early History of the Dunwiddie family

 This web page shows only a small excerpt of our Dunwiddie research.
 Another 107 words (8 lines of text) covering the years 1590, 1200, 1194, 1639, 1770, 1751, 1758, 1753, 1754 and are included under the topic Early Dunwiddie History in all our PDF Extended History products and printed products wherever possible.